← Reference Deep-Dives Reference Deep-Dive · Updated · 12 min read

 The PM Research Reality

 Product managers are the most research-starved role in SaaS.
 They need user input for every major decision — feature prioritization, roadmap direction, pricing changes, competitive response.
 They get almost none.
+This isn’t because PMs don’t value research; it’s because the operational cost of DIY research is incompatible with the rest of the job, so research either doesn’t happen or happens in a form too thin to influence decisions.

 The typical PM research reality: